|Vascular Endothelial Growth Factor|

 Brief Explanation: Vascular Endothelial Growth Factor (VEGF) is a signal protein produced by cells that stimulates the growth of new blood vessels in response to low levels of oxygen.
 It also produces a profound increase in vascular permeability and edema.
 (Permeability describes the blood vessel walls ability to allow small molecules such as water, nutrients or even whole cells such as white blood cells to go in and out of the vessel.)

 Too much VEGF or too little VEGF can create problems.
 Too much VEGF can lead to excess blood vessel growth and excess permeability of capillaries.
 Too little can lead to a lack of oxygen in the tissues and symptoms of Chronic Inflammatory Respons Syndrome (CIRS).
+Initially in CIRS it will be high but it becomes low over time.

 Detailed Explanation: Vascular Endothelial Growth Factor (VEGF) is a sub-family of the platelet-derived growth factor family of cystine-knot growth factors.
 It is a signal protein produced as a response to capillary hypoperfusion and Hypoxia Inducible Factor (HIF).
 VEGF has been shown to be an endothelium-dependent vasodilator, exerting its effect through Nitric oxide and prostacyclin.
 Though there are four endogenous isoforms of VEGF.
 VEGF-A is the one most often discussed when someone mentions VEGF.
 VEGF induces vascular permeability, cell migration and protease production by endothelial cells, all of which are critical components of the angiogenic process, the main function attributed to VEGF.